, ,

 2. Road conditions and visibility depend on weather.
 The border crossing may change; if Gyirong is closed, your exit will be via Zhangmu.

-Day 7: Gyirong – Gyirong Border / Nyalam – Zhangmu Border
+Day 7: Gyirong – Gyirong Border

 Distance: 40 km (1 hr driving) | Meals: Breakfast | Hotel: /

-On your final day in Tibet, your Tibetan guide and driver will escort you to the Gyirong Border or Zhangmu Border, where you will officially cross into Nepal.
+On your final day in Tibet, your Tibetan guide and driver will escort you to the Gyirong Border, where you will officially cross into Nepal.
 Along the way, take in the serene beauty of Gyirong Valley, a hidden green gem nestled in the Himalayan hinterlands.
 Rolling pastures, dense forests, and dramatic canyon landscapes create a tranquil and picturesque farewell to Tibet.

 Gyirong Valley: This fertile valley showcases Tibet’s natural charm, offering a peaceful view of traditional Tibetan villages, winding rivers, and lush vegetation.
 It’s a perfect spot to capture last glimpses of Tibetan life and scenery before departure.